 You assess her.
 Her oxygen saturations are dropping and it appears that she has aspirated.
 She is not protecting her airway and will likely require more invasive management.

 You are uncomfortable with taking care of her all alone.
-What do you do?

 WHAT DO I DO?